ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-overlay/index.md

 |When a loading overlay component is instantiated within the grid, the following will be made available on  `props`:
 </framework-specific-section>
 <framework-specific-section frameworks="vue">
-|Any valid Vue component can be a loading overlay component.
-When a custom loading overlay is instantiated, the following will be made available on `this.params`:
+|When a custom loading overlay is instantiated, the following will be made available on `this.params`:
 </framework-specific-section>

 <framework-specific-section frameworks="javascript,angular,vue">